hdelan/MSc-HPC-Final-Project/README.md

 The accompanying report can be found at ```writeup.pdf```.

 ## Data
-In order to run code, data needs to be downloaded from:
+In order to run code, data must be downloaded from:

 ```https://drive.google.com/drive/folders/1HdyMdnjphMtafk8TBbWc0L-2V4OeWlmj?usp=sharing```